nikhilputhumana/ClimaTrack/README.md

 ## Getting Started

-The project is situated at
+The project is located at

 D:\NIKHIL\New Flutter\New-folder\predict_placename\predict